wligang/avatars/README.md

 <img src="http://img.wlgdo.com/avatar/avatar-wechat.png" width = "260" height = "350" div align="right" />

-If you like the project and it`s works in your job, you could order A Star. thank U!!!
+If you like the project and it`s works in your job, you could order A Star. thank U!!!!